saeed402/int-2023/50 Commands of Linux.md

 *The cat command is also used as a filter.
 To filter a file, it is used inside pipes.*

+*Following are the options used with cat command:*

+    --show-all, -A: It is the same as -vET.
+    --number-nonblank, -b: It shows the total non-empty output lines.
+Also, it overrides -n.
+    -e: It is the same as -vE.
+    --show-ends, -E: It shows the $ symbol at the completion of all lines.
+    --number, -n: It gives the total of every output line.
+    --squeeze-blank, -s: It suppresses redundant empty output lines.
+    -t: It is the same as -vT.
+    --show-tabs, -T: It shows TAB characters as ^|.
+    -u: ignored.
+    --show-nonprinting, -v: It uses M- and ^ notation, except TAB and LFD.
+    --version: It displays the information of the output version and exit.
+    --help: It shows the help menu and exit.

 ````syntax
 cat <fileName> | cat or tac | cat or tac |. . .
 ````